McKlay/SentimentAnalysisV2/README.md

 Model Deployment (Coming Soon)
 The BERT model (model.safetensors) will be hosted on 🤗 Hugging Face Hub.
-The backend will soon load the model using:
+The backend will soon load the model using: from_pretrained("ClayMark/sentiment-analysis-v2")

-from_pretrained("ClayMark/sentiment-analysis-v2")

 ## Online Deployment
 🔄 Frontend: Vercel
-⚙️ Backend: Railway (But model is hosted in huggingface due to large size)
+⚙️ Backend: Railway (But model is hosted in Huggingface due to large size)

 ## Try it Online:
 - Deployed on Vercel: [`McKlay/sentiment-analysis-v2`](https://sentiment-analysis-v2.vercel.app/)